AaltoRSE/reproducibility-short/content/index.rst

 In this section we will look at ways of saving your work for yourself and saving effort by making computational steps easy to repeat, share and modify.
-Making you research project reproducable increase the quality of your work, but the main motivation should be to make your life easier in the long run.
+Making you research project reproducible increase the quality of your work, but the main motivation should be to make your life easier in the long run.

 In this lesson we will explore different methods and tools for better